Title 9 3/4

 Why Title 9 ¾ is Important

-A quidditch game requires each team to have a maximum of four players who identify as the same gender, excluding the seeker.
-The gender that a player identifies with is considered to be that player’s gender, which may or may not be the same as that person’s sex.
-This is commonly referred to as the “four maximum” rule.
-(Rulebook 8 Section 1.5)
+A quidditch game allows each team to have a maximum of four players who identify as the same gender in active play on the field at the same time.
+This number increases to five once the seekers enter the game.
+The gender that a player identifies with is considered to be that player’s gender, which may or may not correspond with that person’s sex.
+This is commonly referred to as the gender maximum rule.
+(Rulebook 10 Section 1.5)

 The gender-integrated sport of quidditch is already changing lives and perceptions for the better.
 Here are some quotes from players in the community that illustrate the importance of continuing to promote gender equality in quidditch: